Press Release courtesy of the Summit League

 South Dakota’s Sabrina Sabadeanu was tabbed The Summit League Women’s Swimmer of the Week for the second time this season, while teammate Hunter Padgett earned his second consecutive Men’s Swimmer of the Week honor.
 Both posted league-leading times in their respective events at the Iowa State Tri-Duals.

 WOMEN’S SWIMMER OF THE WEEK

-- Named Summit League Swimmer of the Week for the first time in her career and second time this season
+- Named Summit League Swimmer of the Week for the second time in her career and second time this season

 - Won the 200 back with a time of 2:04.89, which ranks third in The Summit League

 Previous recipients: Oct.
 10 – Sabrina Sabadeanu, South Dakota; Oct.
 17 – Heidi Bradley, Denver; Oct.
 24 – Morgan McCormick, Denver; Oct.
 31 – Maddie Myers, Denver; Nov.
 7 – Morgan Holt, South Dakota

 MEN’S SWIMMER OF THE WEEK

 - Collected his third career Swimmer of the Week award and second of the season

 - Finished in the top three of all his events at the Iowa State Tri-Duals